Alyeko/automate-csv/README.md

 # automate-csv
 Collection of python codes to automate the (mundane) task of editing coordinates stored in a csv before being uploaded unto a spatial database.
+(Work In Progress)

+Problems to tackle/fix:
+1. sorting the first column(name of point)

+Things to add:
+1. regex for other variations of 'REF' and 'CLO'
+2. gui(PyQt5) for non-python usersof